sheikh-niloy/sheikh-niloy/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sheikh-niloy" alt="sheikh-niloy" /></a> </p>

 I make projects for fun and also to learn.
-I try to explore and master as many software and programming languages as I can because learning  to create different kinds of projects and make them execute successfully excites me the most.
+I try to explore and master as many software and programming languages as I can. learning  to create different kinds of projects and make them execute successfully excites me the most.

 - 🔭 I’m currently working on Idaning.com & Sitechai.com